lakk1/optionchain/README.md

 Install NODE JS and NPM from (version 16 and above): https://nodejs.org/en/download/ Install Mongo DB Community Edition
 Install Python 3.9 or higher

+### How does it Work

+This application is using NSE API (free for localhost based apps) and saves response in the File under DATA folder and also in DB (for Put / Call changes graph - TODO)
+Configuration of the symbols to fetch data is saved in 'symbols.json', to enable a symbol to trade each symbol node should have entry {"scan": "yes"} and others will be ignored

+Client program runs

+### Setup:

+Open Command prompt in Windows or Terminal in Mac

+Next Step: Change directory to the folder where this README.md file is present or where server.js file is present using "cd <folder path>"

+Next Step: Install the Express and Axios NPM packages by entering below command

+`npm install`

-Install python modules:
+#### Install python modules:

 pip install pandas
 pip install pymongo
 pip install scipy
 pip install mibian

-### Setup:

-Step 1.
-Open Command prompt in Windows or Terminal in Mac

-Step 2.
-Change directory to the folder where this README.md file is present or where server.js file is present using "cd <folder path>"

-Step 3: Install the Express and Axios NPM packages by entering below command

-`npm install`
+Run dbSetup.mongodb to create Database 'marketdata' and tables with indexes

-Step 2: Start the application, be in the root directory of this project
+Next Step : Start the application, be in the root directory of this project

+Run optionScanner.py to fetch data in periodic interval from NSE site `py optionScanner.py`

-`npm start`
+Start Node Web server to load UI (http://localhost:3000) `npm start`

-NOTE: To start in development mode (nodemon) use below command

-`npm run dev`
+NOTE: To start in development mode (nodemon) use below command `npm run dev`

-Step 3: Launch browser and access application with URL : **http://localhost:3000**
+Next Step: Launch browser and access application with URL : **http://localhost:3000**

 **NOTE** : By default Node server will be running at port 3000, to start NODE server in different port set the environment variable PORT to different port number